 P has supplied a detailed description of the process employed at the Facility.
-P also has proposed that, from time to time, one of three alternative chemical reagents may be used in the process for the production of Product.
+P also has proposed that alternative chemical reagents may be used in the process for the production of Product.
 As described, the Facility and the process implemented in the Facility, including the chemical reagents, meet the requirements of Rev. Proc.
 2001-34, 2001-22 I.R.B.
 1293.

-A recognized expert in combustion, coal, and chemical analysis has performed numerous tests on the coal used at the Facility and the Product produced at the Facility and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.
+A recognized expert in coal combustion chemistry has performed numerous tests on the coal used at the Facility and the Product produced at the Facility and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.

 P, with use of the process, expects to maintain a level of chemical change in the production of synthetic fuel that is determined through similar analysis by experts to be a significant chemical change.